Nilanesundhar/AWS-Cloud-Cost-Calculator/README.md

 * User accesses the S3-hosted website via a public endpoint.
 * User selects AWS service and usage type.
 * JavaScript performs the cost calculation on the client side.
-* The result displays instantly — showing individual service costs and total monthly estimate.
+* The result displays instantly to show individual service costs and total monthly estimate.

 ### Future Enhancements